 Tay Forest Park extends to the north of the loch and there are plenty of scenic paths to explore although it’s admittedly not as heavily wooded as the other forests in this list due to the broad sweeps of heather-covered hills that break up the terrain.

 It’s a quiet region of Scotland though so if you’re looking to escape the world and lose yourself amongst the trees it comes highly recommended as you can walk for miles without seeing any other visitors, but if you prefer a slightly more ‘touristy’ forest you could always head south on the A9 to visit The Hermitage Forest instead.

-The best forest walks in Tweed Valley Forest Park
+The best forests in Tweed Valley Forest Park

 Glenkinnon Forest – Tweed Valley Forest Park